 Today we’ll break “meditation for women” down into simple steps so that you can get started without adding stress.

 Busy Lives, Big Problems

-It doesn’t matter – whatever your personal circumstances may be, you almost certainly have too much on your plate on any given day.
+It doesn’t matter – whatever your circumstances may be, you almost certainly have too much on your plate on any given day.